digitalbazaar/php-json-ld/README.md

 https://github.com/json-ld/json-ld.org

-Then run the jsonld-tests.php application and point it at the directory containing the tests.
+Then run the PHPUnit test.php application and point it at the directory containing the tests.

     phpunit test.php -d {PATH_TO_JSON_LD_ORG/test-suite}